Venison Meatballs are an easy, low fat alternative to beef! These Venison Meatballs can be baked, or air fried to make them even healthier!

 - whisk eggs in bowl.

-- Add eggs, breadcrumbs and spices to meat.
+- Add eggs, breadcrumbs and spices to ground meat.
 If making meatballs for Italian sauce, add Parmesan cheese.

 - Mix gently, but well.